GACJ/callingitround/content/docs/conducting/4_round_the_circle/index.md

 ## Conducting from: the treble

 The treble is another great place from which to conduct.
 It's often a great place to watch coursing orders from, especially since you might not need to have as many brain cells concentrated on ringing the method.
 Similarly to the cover, you also get rope-sight practice watching the observation bell, but with the added challenge of ringing a bell that moves through the change.
-Bonus: you always know when the leadend and half-lead are.
+Bonus: you always know when the lead end and half lead are.

 ## Conducting from: a "non-observation" bell